 Juli M. Porto

-Juli M. Porto devotes her practice to representing victims of crimes and individuals who have been injured by the carelessness of others.
+Juli M. Porto devotes her practice to representing victims of crimes and individuals who have been injured by the carelessness of others at both the trial and appellate levels.
 She focuses on representing crime victims in cases involving rideshare companies such as Uber and Lyft.

 Juli will tirelessly advocate for you so that you receive the compensation that you deserve for the pain and trauma you have suffered through no fault of yours.
 Most of Juli’s clients are unfamiliar with the litigation process and do not know how to handle the constant phone calls and paperwork coming from the insurance companies.
 For some, it is even difficult to talk about their trauma.
 Juli understands these concerns and the first thing she will do for you is stop the harassment – after you walk out of her office, you will not receive another phone call from the insurance companies.
 Despite the number of cases Juli has prosecuted, she believes no two cases are the same.
 She will work closely with you to understand your unique situation and recover the compensation to which you are entitled.

 Prior to joining the Bar, Juli was an external law clerk for The Honorable Rossie D. Alston, Jr. of the Virginia Court of Appeals.
 As an undergraduate, she was a Distinguished Cadet at the United States Military Academy at West Point, and after an honorable discharge from the U.S. Army, graduated as an Honors Scholar from New York University.